Epigenetics of autism: The link to Rett syndrome

 Epigenetic alterations of the methylation states of genes such as MECP2 and EGR2 have been shown to play a role in autism.
 MECP2 anomalies have been shown to lead to a wide range of phenotypic variability and molecular complexities.
 These variabilities have led to the exploration of the clinical and molecular convergence between Rett syndrome and autism.

 Sleeping and language impairments, seizures, and developmental timing are common in both autism and Rett syndrome (RTT).
 Because of these phenotypic similarities, there has been research into the specific genetic similarities between these two neurodevelopmental conditions.
 MECP2 has been identified as the predominant gene involved in RTT.
 It has also been shown that the regulation of the MECP2 gene expression has been implicated in autism.
 Rett syndrome brain samples and autism brain samples show immaturity of dendrite spines and reduction of cell-body size due to errors in coupled regulation between MECP2 and EGR2.
 However, because of the multigene involvement in autism, the MECP2 gene has only been identified as a vulnerability factor in autism.
 The most current model illustrating MECP2 is known as the transcriptional activator model.

 Another potential molecular convergence involves the early growth response gene-2 (EGR2).
 EGR2 is the only gene in the EGR family that is restricted to the central nervous system and is involved in cerebral development and synaptic plasticity.
 EGR2 expression has been shown to decrease in the cortexes of individuals with both autism and RTT.
 MECP2 expression has also been shown to decrease in individuals with RTT and autism.
 MECP2 and EGR2 have been shown to regulate each other during neuronal maturation.
 A role for the dysregulation of the activity-dependent EGR2/MECP2 pathway in RTT and autism has been proposed.
 Further molecular linkages are being examined; however, the exploration of MECP2 and EGR2 have provided a common link between RTT, autism, and similarities in phenotypic expression.

+Developmental timeline and diagnostic potential

+Multi-level analyses of epigenetic drift, age acceleration, and rare epivariations suggest that the majority of significant epigenetic alterations associated with ASD occur during early fetal development, a period characterized by high rates of neuronal replication.
+Recent research has identified a significant epigenetic signature for ASD in peripheral blood samples.
+While further study is required, these findings provide concrete evidence that analyzing epigenetic markers in peripheral blood could eventually serve as a viable, non-invasive diagnostic tool for early identification of the disorder.